Considerations for optimizing photometric classification of supernovae from the Rubin Observatory: Augmentation

 where $z_{\mathrm{ori}}$ is the spectroscopic redshift of the original event.
+For the augmentation, we used a target distribution that is \emph{class-agnostic}.
+First, we drew an auxiliary value $z^{*}$ from a log-triangular distribution with minimum value and mode $\log(z_\mathrm{min})$, and maximum value $\log(z_\mathrm{max})$.
+Then, we calculated the redshift of the new augmented event $z_\mathrm{aug}$,

 For the deeper DDF survey, the corresponding $z_{\mathrm{max}}$ was increased by $40\%$, otherwise the same procedure was followed.
 These limits arise due to the fact that for a given event in the original training set, its GP fit is more reliable close to the observations; hence we limit the GP extrapolation in wavelength when generating synthetic events, which translates into the above redshift constraint.
 This distribution differs slightly from \citet{Boone2019}, which also uses a class-agnostic augmentation.
 We derive the aforementioned redshift limits for augmentation in Appendix \ref{sec:Redshift-events}.

 The process of actually redshifting the light curve after choosing the new redshift is discussed below.